 This is a VERY useful home care activity for clients with chronic trigger points in the hips.
-This not only includes clients with hip pain but pain that extends down the side of the leg, down the back of the leg and seizing hamstrings.
-Your neuromuscular therapist can use assessment to pin point the spot where you need to focus your work.
+This not only includes clients with hip pain but the pain that extends down the side of the leg, down the back of the leg and seizing hamstrings.
+Your neuromuscular therapist can use assessment to pinpoint the spot where you need to focus your work.

 I have included a short video below to help you.
 Here are the basics:

 Lay on a tennis ball so that it presses into your hip.
 Gently work the tennis ball around in a spoke-like pattern, focusing on the tender spots and the areas recommended by your therapist.
 Here is an illustration showing the pattern in red lines.